 As a tenant, as per your lease agreement, you are obliged to pay your rent on time.
 It is also your duty to maintain the abode in the state it was, when you moved in.

 Unless you and the landlord have agreed otherwise, it is the landlord’s responsibility to maintain the property in the event of a repair or breakdown, unless the fault is due to negligence by you.

 Can’t pay the rent

 Life is full of nasty surprises, and when you least expect it, it can affect you.
-You can suddenly become ill or be retrenched, or find, for whatever reason, yourself in financial difficulty.
+You can suddenly become ill or be retrenched or find, for whatever reason, yourself in financial difficulty.
 Paying your rent may now become a problem.
-Not paying your rent might result in your agent or landlord issuing you with a ‘notice of breach’, giving you a chance to pay.
-If you do not pay, you could be taken to court to retrieve not only the money you owe, but also rent for the month’s remaining on your lease.
-If you find you can’t afford to pay your rent anymore, you need to get hold of your agent or landlord asap, and try and get them to release you from the lease.
+Not paying your rent might result in your agent or landlord issuing you with a notice of breach, giving you a chance to pay.
+If you do not pay, you could be taken to court to retrieve not only the money you owe, but also rent for the months remaining on your lease.
+If you find you can’t afford to pay your rent anymore, you need to get hold of your agent or landlord ASAP and try to get them to release you from the lease.

 However, whatever happens, your landlord can’t lock you out of your property, or change the locks to your property.
 If this happens, contact the police immediately to obtain a temporary restraining order.
 Whatever you do, do not attempt to obtain entry via illegal means.
 This can result in you possibly being charged with malicious damage to property.

 It’s important that you read through your lease agreement and understand it fully, and abide by its requirements.
 Disputes generally occur when tenants don’t fully understand what’s contained in the lease.
 However, should a genuine problem arise that can’t be sorted out, you can always get hold of the Rental Housing Tribunal.
 Rulings by the Tribunal are as good as an order from the magistrates’ court.